tnn4/c-basics/c_linked_list.md

 ```
 Linked lists are more flexible than arrays:
 - can more easily insert, delete nodes in a linked list, allowing it to grow or shrink
-- BUT: you lose random access
+- BUT: you lose random access, you must traverse the list to see it all, [analogy](#miekagure)
-- any element in an array can be accessed in the same amount of time, so O(1)
+- any element in an array can be accessed in the same amount of time, so O(1) by moving the pointer
+- moving a pointer = changing pointer value in memory (CPU register)
 - accessing a node is fast if node is close to beginning, BUT: slow if node is close to n, average search time = O(n/2)

 Declare (simple) Node type